-NEE has a large diurnal cycle relative to its mean seasonal cycle, with a mean diel range of 25.05 μ mol m-2 s-1.
-The 227 228 range of the mean seasonal cycle is 2.46 μmol m-2 s-1, or 10% of the mean diel range.
 Annual totals of NEE are presented in Fig. 1.
-For period 1, the first four years, annual NEE is similar to that reported previously by Hutyra et al. (2007) despite using 229 230 slightly modified gap-filling procedures here (Section 2.3).
-The previously reported trend remains: a moderate source in 2002 of 2.7 MgC ha-1 yr-1 (±0.5 95% bootstrap confidence intervals) tapering off to nearly carbon neutral totals in the following years, 231 within confidence limits, of 0.5 (\pm 0.6) MgC ha-1yr-1 in 2004 and 0.2 (\pm 0.6) MgC ha-1yr-1 in 2005.
-During the three subsequent 232 233 years that comprise period 2, 2009-2011, the forest returned to a moderate source of carbon, with a range of 1.8 ± 0.6 MgC ha 1 yr-1 in 2010 to 2.5 ± 0.5 MgC ha-1yr-1 in 2009.
-We examined measurements of rainfall, coarse woody debris (CWD), and 234 235 aboveground biomass (AGB) for indications of drought or other disturbance during 2002-2011 to explain these patterns seen in 236 annual NEE totals.
+For period 1, the first four years, annual NEE is similar to that reported previously by Hutyra et al. (2007).
+The previously reported trend remains: a moderate source in 2002 of 2.7 MgC ha-1 yr-1 (± 0.5 95% bootstrap confidence intervals) tapering off to nearly carbon neutral totals in the following years, within confidence limits, of 0.5 (± 0.6) MgC ha-1yr-1 in 2004 and 0.2 (± 0.6) MgC ha-1yr-1 in 2005.
+Slight changes in the gap-filling and quality control resulted in insignificant changes to the annual totals between studies.
+During the three subsequent years that comprise period 2, 2009-2011, the forest returned to a moderate source of carbon, with a range of 1.8 ± 0.6 MgC ha-1yr-1 in 2010 to 2.5 ± 0.5 MgC ha-1yr-1 in 2009.
+We examined measurements of rainfall, coarse woody debris (CWD), and aboveground biomass (AGB) for indications of drought or other disturbance during 2002-2011 to explain these patterns seen in annual NEE totals.

-237 3.2 Meteorological Measurements and Drought
+3.2 Meteorological Measurements and Drought

-238 We examined our distance-weighted interpolated estimate of km67 rainfall for trends and droughts.
-Our precipitation 239 estimate was consistent with previous estimates of precipitation for this site and region, with a minimum of 1595 mm in 2005 240 and maximum of 2137 mm in 2011 (Saleska et al., 2003; Nepstad et al., 2007).
-While 2005 annual precipitation was a minimum, 241 no previous groundwater deficits in carbon exchange, latent heat flux, or sensible heat fluxes were observed during this year 242 (Hutyra et al, 2007).
-Our measurements did not indicate that any drought occurred during or immediately preceding period 2 of 243 NEE measurements.
+We examined our distance-weighted interpolated estimate of km67 rainfall for trends and droughts.
+Our precipitation estimate was consistent with previous estimates of precipitation for this site and region, with a minimum of 1595 mm in 2005 and maximum of 2137 mm in 2011 (Saleska et al., 2003; Nepstad et al., 2007).
+While 2005 annual precipitation was a minimum, no previous groundwater deficits in carbon exchange, latent heat flux, or sensible heat fluxes were observed during this year (Hutyra et al, 2007).
+Our measurements did not indicate that any drought occurred during or immediately preceding period 2 of NEE measurements.
 In fact, period 2 annual rainfall totals increased on average by 20% relative to period 1.
-The dry season in 244 2009 was longer than average, lasting 6 months (Fig. 2a).
-Mean annual radiation was expectedly anti-correlated with annual 245 rainfall.
+The dry season in 2009 was longer than average, lasting 6 months (Fig. 2a).
+Mean annual radiation was expectedly anti-correlated with annual rainfall.
 Accordingly, period 2 experienced 4% less mean annual PAR than period 1.